Slaxxis/MarketBind/README.md

 # Marketbind

-MarketBind is a web-based market aggregation platform designed to streamline the process of finding used local items.
-By consolidating listings from popular marketplaces such as Craigslist, Facebook Marketplace, OfferUp, and more, MarketBind offers a standardized interface to discover the best deals in your area.
+Marketbind is a web-based market aggregation platform designed to streamline the process of finding used local items.
+By consolidating listings from popular marketplaces such as Craigslist, Facebook Marketplace, OfferUp, and more, Marketbind offers a standardized interface to discover the best deals in your area.

 ## Features